 Twin small turboshafts were selected instead of one large one for flight reliability, the two engines driving a common gearbox whose output will be provided to both fans -- meaning one engine, redlined, will be able to keep the drone flying.
 ARES will also to feature redundant hydraulics and a triple-redundant flight control system.
 Maximum speed will be 370 KPH (230 MPH / 200 KT) and overall weight will be about 3,175 kilograms (7,000 pounds), about half of that being payload.

 Piasecki is building the flight module, with Lockheed Martin handling the software and overall program direction.
-Flight demonstrations are expected to start in 2017, the program having suffered some delays.
+Flight demonstrations were expected to start in 2017, but the program has suffered delays.
 In its "graduation exercise", the drone will lift off with a payload module, fly to a remote location, drop off the payload module, and then fly back to home base.
 The ultimate expectation is that warfighters in the field will be able to request drone services with a tablet computer or smartphone.
 Payloads could include a light scout vehicle; a cargo pod; a medevac pod; or a helicopter-like fuselage, semi-permanently fitted in place of the landing skids, for reconnaissance or even light armed missions.

 * While ARES may be a dead end, it seems like it does have potential.
 The same can be said of a rotorcraft now being promoted by by a German company named e-Volo, out of Karlsruhe.
 The e-Volo "VC-200" is a departure from a conventional helicopter, the main rotor being replaced by an array of six Y-shaped struts extending from a central hub on top of the fuselage, with a ring running around the tips of the struts.
 There are electric motors, driving two-bladed props, mounted vertically at the vertex and the tips of each strut, giving twelve motors along the outer ring and six motors inside the ring.